-Deep-cleaning technologies are taking centre-stage at this year’s CES, the world’s most anticipated technology conference.
+Deep-cleaning technologies were taking centre-stage at this year’s CES, the world’s most anticipated technology conference.
 As consumers demand evidence of enhanced hygiene practices in the face of the coronavirus crisis, global organizations are looking for the next advanced sanitation technology that will give them a competitive edge.
 The demand is sparking what some are calling the ‘clean-technology boom.’

 Keep reading for the top clean innovations exhibited at this year’s CES.

 Glissner’s Debuted the CleanPhone™, a UV-C device that sanitizes mobile phones within 20 seconds.

 CES Shows a Growing Demand for Ultraviolet (UV) Devices

 Ultraviolet (UV) technology has been used in hospitals for decades, but now a growing number of premium hospitality businesses are interested in it to prevent the spread of infection while also attracting new customers.
 This also requires that the devices become more consumer-friendly.

 “There’s a paradigm shift in how customers approach hygiene and the role businesses play in public health,” said Ronen Benin, CEO of Glissner.
 “We’re seeing that customers are expecting a hospital-grade level of cleanliness across all industries.
 Businesses that invest in advanced sanitation solutions now, are going to be best poised for recovery.”